 We advise governments and multilateral agencies on the design and roll-out of public policies and initiatives.
 In this work we place emphasis on outcomes that engender joint action and a sense of shared responsibility.

-INCAS offers training modules in the areas of conflict management and resolution, risk assessment and early warning, the Voluntary Principles on Security and Human Rights, to mention but a few.
+INCAS offers training modules in the areas of conflict management and resolution, risk assessment and early warning, the Voluntary Principles on Security and Human Rights, and business resilience, to mention but a few.

 We deliver bespoke training programmes tailored to client needs.
 These are based on client learning preferences, draw on innovative teaching methods, and are fundamentally practical.
 Trainings are delivered by seasoned practitioners with training skills rather than trainers with some experience.

 We provide training at the INCAS Institute facilities in Malta, or elsewhere at the client’s preferred location.
 Our clients to date include Shell, the governments of Rwanda, Switzerland, and the United Kingdom, as well as the United Nations, European Union, League of Arab States, and ECOWAS, among others.